Back to Insights

 Your Sales Playbook Needs AI Infrastructure, Not Another Google Doc

 Traditional sales playbooks gather dust.
 Modern GTM teams need AI-powered infrastructure that learns, adapts, and scales.
-Here's how to build it inside your client's ecosystem.
+Here's how to build it inside your existing ecosystem.

 The Problem with Traditional Playbooks